jlianglab/POPAR/README.md

-# POPAR: Patch Order Prediction and Appearance Recovery for Self-supervised Medical Image Analysis.
+# POPAR: Patch Order Prediction and Appearance Recovery for Self-supervised Medical Image Analysis
 This repository provides a PyTorch implementation of the POPAR: Patch Order Prediction and Appearance Recovery for Self-supervised Medical Image Analysis.

 We propose POPAR (patch order prediction and appearance recovery), a novel vision transformer-based self-supervised learning framework for chest X-ray images.
 POPAR leverages the benefits of vision transformers and unique properties of medical imaging, aiming to simultaneously learn patch-wise high-level contextual features by correcting shuffled patch orders and fine-grained features by recovering patch appearance.